 You could also ask around for recommendations.
 If, for example, you choose a program that a member of your family history group recommends, you might find that person is happy to offer some guidance if you get stuck.

 Be cautious with genealogy freeware

-Print magazines often have cds attached to their covers and these nearly always contain some kind of free genealogy software.
+Print magazines still occasionally have dvds attached to their covers and these nearly always contain some kind of free genealogy software.
 This is usually a perfectly legitimate way of letting genealogists try out certain features of programs in the hope that they will subsequently upgrade to the full or latest version of the package.

 But exercise some caution.
 There's no such thing as a free lunch and some of these genealogy freeware programs may run spyware ie they record your activities on your computer, or damage your computer (and you'll have no claim against the supplier).

 Another thing to watch out for with free or 'demo' programs is that they are often time limited.